Mervyn's: Bankruptcy and store closures

 Signs of financial distress and possible bankruptcy surfaced on July 21, 2008, when the Associated Press reported that Mervyn's had stopped updating its financial status and that the department store's vendors ceased shipping some products, hurting the store's back-to-school season sales efforts.
 In addition, financing requests were denied by lenders.
 This raised the possibility of the company having to file for Chapter 11 bankruptcy, or going out of business altogether.

 The company made no official comments at the time, but on July 29, 2008, Mervyn's announced that it had filed for Chapter 11 bankruptcy protection in the United States Bankruptcy Court for the Northern District of California.
 Soon, the Chapter 11 case was converted to Chapter 7 liquidation on October 17, 2008.
 At the time of this announcement 3 stores had just held grand openings only a few months prior to being told they would soon close.

 Although the company initially vowed to keep all locations open during the reorganization efforts, the company announced in August 2008 the closure of all 26 underperforming stores.
 The company hired an outside company to assist in the liquidation of assets from the stores affected.
 The closures also marked a complete retreat by Mervyn's from the Idaho market, whose sole store in Boise was one of the ones marked for closure.
 In Texas, a complete retreat was slated from San Antonio, where all three remaining stores were marked for closure, in addition to the closure of the sole stores in Lubbock, Midland, and Odessa.

 After these closures, Mervyn's was left with about 150 stores: 16 in Arizona, 121 in California, three each in Nevada and New Mexico, seven in Texas and six in Utah.

-In September 2008, Mervyn's sued the private equity firms involved in the leveraged buyout of the chain, alleging that the deal had stripped the retailer of its real estate assets, forcing it into bankruptcy.
+In September 2008, Mervyn's sued the financial institutions involved in the leveraged buyout of the chain, alleging that the deal had stripped the retailer of its real estate assets, forcing it into bankruptcy.

 Mervyn's said in the suit that Cerberus Capital Management and its partners had used the increased rent to finance the buyout.